Yamen-M/IR-Controlled-Stepper-Motor/README.md

 # IR-Controlled-Stepper-Motor

-Stepper Motor Control with IR Remote

-Control a NEMA 17 Stepper Motor using an IR remote control!

-This project demonstrates how to control a NEMA 17 Stepper Motor (or other) using an IR remote control.
-The project uses Arduino Uno to read IR signals from an IR remote control using IRremote library and translate them into motor control commands using the AccelStepper library.
+Welcome to the IR-Controlled-Stepper-Motor project!
+This project demonstrates how to control a NEMA 17 Stepper Motor (or other) using an IR remote control, allowing for wireless control of the motor's speed and direction.

 # Features: